-Our \yx{seaming block} is responsible to fuse the raw left half features $F_L$ and the compensated features $F_R^{s}$, which in fact attempts to smooth the boundary between the raw features from the input image and the compensated right half features.
+\textbf{Seaming Block.} Our \yx{seaming block} is responsible to fuse the raw left half features $F_L$ and the complemented features $F_R^{s}$, which in fact attempts to smooth the boundary between the raw features from the input image and the complemented right half features.
 As shown in Fig.~\ref{workflow}, the seaming block consists of two global residual blocks (GRB)~\cite{yangzx} and a residual block~\cite{resBlock}.
-We alternately utilize the 1$\times$3 and 7$\times$1 convolution in GRB to strengthen the connection between the original and the predicted regions, especially the boundary between the map from the input image and the compensated map of the predicted new content.
+We alternately utilize the 1$\times$3 and 7$\times$1 convolution in GRB to strengthen the connection between the original and the predicted regions, especially the boundary between the map from the input image and the complemented map of the predicted new content.
 Particularly, the $F_L$ and $F_R^{s}$ are first concatenated along the width dimension, and then sequentially fed through two GRBs and a residual block to get the output $F^{'}$, which is also the final output of our ACS module.